Love Live! School Idol Festival: In popular culture

 The voice clips "I'm so happy!" and "I'm so sad" by Mari Ohara from Love Live!
-School Idol Festival All Stars became a trending on a video sharing platform TikTok in October 2021.
+School Idol Festival All Stars became trending on the video sharing platform TikTok in October 2021.

-Controversy
+Censorship of same-sex relationships

 Fans of the English version of the Love Live!
 School Idol Festival game discovered that most of the homosexual subtext between the various girls depicted in the game was removed.
 In some instances, overt references to relationships between girls were changed to imply a relationship between a girl and a boy.
 KLab has since issued a statement on the controversy and later released an update on June 30, 2015, to make adjustments to the translated text to retain their original meanings.